They Lie In Wait In The Dark To (re)Infest Your Pet

 - Flea eggs, flea larvae, and flea pupae

 - Organic debris used as a source of food

-- Flea dirt mandatory for flea larvae to grow and develop
+- Flea dirt, a mandatory nutrient for flea larvae to grow and develop

 Although necessary, vacuuming is not enough to control the flea larvae population.

 Vacuum cleaners can’t reach the deepest parts of carpets.
 Not all larvae will be removed, even with the most careful cleaning.

 One study showed that thorough cleaning eliminated between 40 and 80% of the eggs but less than 5% of the larvae.
 Vacuuming is more effective on short-pile carpets.
 The power of the vacuum cleaner makes no difference.